AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Conversation History

 - 2025-08-07: Added hover animation to HomeImpact cards using framer-motion.
 Used scale, shadow, and y translation for smooth effect.
 Updated transition for responsiveness and visual appeal.
+- 2025-08-07: Mobile UI enhancement applied to HomeFeatures.
+Matched first section's mobile fix for Chatbots and sharedTeam sections: added max-sm:flex, max-sm:justify-center, max-sm:text-center, and responsive text sizing to ensure consistent mobile layout.
+All buttons centered and feature blocks visually aligned for small screens.
+Proceeding to test and validate responsiveness.

 ## Notes